 Credit: The Kartrite Resort & Indoor Waterpark

 Is the snow and cold getting old?
 How does a perfect 84-degree day sound?
 Get a taste of summer this winter at New York State’s indoor waterparks.
 The Kartrite Resort & Indoor Waterpark (pictured) provides a tropical escape in the heart of winter in the foothills of the Catskill mountains.
 Fun for all ages, New York’s largest indoor waterpark features five thrilling water rides for older kids and adults, a Jungle-themed lazy river, and plenty of attractions for little ones.
 The Kartrite Resort is also home to other indoor activities, such as the Playopolis Arcade, Van Winkle's bowling alley, the Scrapeskyer climbing wall, 3D gaming experiences, and more!
-Find 500 feet of waterslides and a wild wave pool at Cascades at Greek Peak Mountain Resort in the Finger Lakes and take a leisurely float along the lazy river at Lake George’s Six Flags Great Escape Lodge.
+Find four waterslides and a wild wave pool at Cascades at Greek Peak Mountain Resort in the Finger Lakes and take a leisurely float along the lazy river or a twisty-turny rafting ride at Lake George’s Six Flags Great Escape Lodge.

 Dogs pulling a dog sled across the snow in the Adirondacks